woupiestek/scryptic/log.md

 possibility of using block as expresssion later...
 So creating and marking snapshots as being on either side .
 Maybe I am mistakesn about needless extra
 work: the alternative world all need to be build.

+No, this is a important matter: with a complex condition, do you first jump to the starting point of collective if and then branches, or do you copy those branches as many times as needed?
+That is the issue.

+The solution is to represent the jump to the else branch as a new continuation. better pick a lable to tell elses apart, like the else tokens.

+### for the printer

+It feel like we should put all teh value into an array, and let them refer to eachother by id, but: brainwave, why not build that array from the start?

 ## 2024-03-11